Automatic transformation of irreducible representations for efficient contraction of tensors with cyclic group symmetry: Irreducible Representation Alignment Algorithm

+The standard reduced form provides an implicit representation of the unstored symmetry mode due to symmetry conservation and can be easily used to implement the block-wise contraction approach prevalent in many libraries.
+This is achieved via manual loop nest over the appropriate symmetry modes of the input tensors, as shown in Algorithm~\ref{alg:naive:ex}.
+All elements of $\tsr{W}$, $\tsr{U}$, and $\tsr{V}$ in the standard reduced form can be accessed with 4 independent nested-loops to perform the multiply and accumulate operation in Algorithm~\ref{alg:naive:ex}.
+The other two implicit symmetry modes can be obtained inside these loops using symmetry conservation, reducing the computation cost to $O(G^4)$.

-However, the indirection needed to compute $L$ and $J$ within the innermost loops prevents expression of the contraction in terms of standard library operations for contraction of dense tensors.
-Figure~\ref{fig:red_form_bad} illustrates that standard reduced forms, where some choice of 3 symmetry indices of the original tensor is represented in each reduced form, cannot simply be contracted to obtain a reduced form as a result.
-This problem has motivated the use of sparse or block sparse representations of the tensors, which permit a work efficient approach for arbitrary group symmetries~\cite{ibrahim2014analysis}.
-However, the need to parallelize general block-wise tensor contraction operations creates a significant software-engineering challenge and computational overhead for tensor contraction libraries.
+However, the indirection needed to compute $L$ and $J$ within the innermost loops prevents expression of the contraction in terms of standard library operations for a single contraction of dense tensors.
+Figure~\ref{fig:red_form_bad} illustrates that standard reduced forms cannot simply be contracted to obtain a reduced form as a result.
+The need to parallelize general block-wise tensor contraction operations in the nested loop approach above, creates a significant software-engineering challenge and computational overhead for tensor contraction libraries~\cite{ibrahim2014analysis}.

-The main idea in the irreducible representation alignment algorithm is to first transform (reindex) the tensors using an auxiliary index which subsequently allows a dense tensor contraction to be performed without the need for any indirection or symmetry rules.
-In the above contraction, we define the auxiliary index as $Q \equiv - I - J \equiv A + B \equiv K + L \pmod G$ and thus obtain a new reduced form for each tensor,
+The main idea in the irreducible representation alignment algorithm is to first transform (reindex) the tensors using an auxiliary symmetry mode which subsequently allows a dense tensor contraction to be performed without the need for any indirection.
+In the above contraction, we define the auxiliary mode index as $Q \equiv I + J \equiv A + B \equiv K + L \pmod G$ and thus obtain a new reduced form for each tensor.
+The relations of this reduced form with the sparse form are as follows:

 This reduced form is displayed in Figure~\ref{fig:new_red_form}.